 Address: 300 N. 1st E. St., Green River, Wyoming

 Built on top of a graveyard in the 1980s, this haunted place in Wyoming has had numerous incidents of ghost activity.
-Books flying off the shelves, computers turning off and on, lights switches being flipped and your name being whispered.
-They keep a log of staff and patron experiences.
-During October, they hold nighttime tours.
+Books flying off the shelves, computers turning off and on, light switches being flipped and your name being whispered have occurred, and there is a log of staff and patron experiences.
+During October, they hold haunted tours at night.

 Sweetwater County Library Visiting Hours